 This viewpoint captures a SOA ecosystem as an environment for people to conduct their business.
 We do not limit the applicability of such an ecosystem to commercial and enterprise systems.
-We use the term business to include any transactional activity between multiple users.
+We use the term business to include any transactional activity between multiple-users participants

-- 190 All stakeholders in the ecosystem have concerns addressed by this viewpoint.
-The primary concern for - 191 people is to ensure that they can conduct their business effectively and safely in accordance with the - 192 SOA paradigm.
-The primary concern of decision makers is the relationships between people and - organizations using systems for which they, as decision makers, are responsible but which they may not - entirely own, and for which they may not own all of the components of the system. - 195 Given SOA's value in allowing people to access, manage and provide services across, we must explicitly - identify those boundaries and the implications of crossing them.
+All stakeholders in the ecosystem have concerns addressed by this viewpoint.
+The primary concern for people is to ensure that they can conduct their business effectively and safely in accordance with the SOA paradigm.
+The primary concern of decision makers is the relationships between people and organizations using systems for which they, as decision makers, are responsible but which they may not entirely own, and for which they may not own all of the components of the system.